XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 The 1-byte part of the Unicode standard is identical to ASCII.
 That allows simple ASCII text to be stored in Unicode with the exact same filesize as would happen if it were stored in ASCII encoding.
+Unicode aims to be a standard that captures all use cases regarding writing, including any writing system that has ever been used.
+In order to keep an oversight over the situation, characters are grouped in Unicode ranges, which are signified by hexadecimal numbers.
+For example, Cyrillic letters are stored with character IDs range 0x400 to 0x4FF.

 A font is a collection of mappings that links characters in a certain encoding with glyphs, the actual visual representation of a character.
+Most fonts nowadays use the Unicode encoding to specify character IDs.
-A glyph is a collection of vector paths that together form a shape, as follows:
+A glyph is a collection of vector curves that together form a shape, as follows:

 ![Glyph vectors of the number 2 in the font Liberation Serif Regular](./glyph%20two%20liberation%20serif.png)